Fr0sT-Brutal/awesome-pascal/README.md

 * [DUnit-XML](https://github.com/VSoftTechnologies/DUnit-XML).
 Test runner that allows DUnit Tests to output NUnit compatible XML.

+* [Smoketest](https://github.com/deltics/delphi.libs/tree/master/smoketest).
+A framework for writing tests and performance benchmarks using the Delphi language for Microsoft Windows.
+It has been tested on all versions of Delphi from 7 thru to 2010.

 ## Utilities ##
 *Useful dev tools/IDE plugins*